tamarans7171/secure-messaging-app/README.md

 - Public/private key mechanism: Server exposes RSA public key; client encrypts message payloads using RSA before sending; server decrypts with private key.
 - Broadcasting without WebSockets: Implemented using SSE (`/events`); all connected clients receive broadcast messages.
 - Message storage: Messages are persisted in MongoDB.
 Note: current model stores plaintext (see Security section for at-rest encryption recommendation).
+ - Message storage: Messages are persisted in MongoDB and the server stores messages encrypted-at-rest using AES-256-GCM.
+The server will encrypt messages before saving and decrypt for authorized reads.
+If `MESSAGE_AES_KEY` is not provided the server will use a volatile key for the running process (not suitable for multi-process persistence across restarts).
 - Logging: Winston logs significant events (registration, login, message send, SSE connects/disconnects).
 - Query API: Authenticated endpoint to fetch recent messages.